DIVYAANSHU-AGRAWAL/Handwritten-Prescription-Text-Recognition-System-/README.md

 ### This will:

--Load and preprocess images and text.
+- Load and preprocess images and text.
--Build the dual-input model.
+- Build the dual-input model.
--Train the model with early stopping.
+- Train the model with early stopping.
--Save the model, tokenizer, and training history.
+- Save the model, tokenizer, and training history.
--Plot training curves.
+- Plot training curves.

 ## Predicting on new images
 Use the provided prediction functions in predict.py to load the trained model and tokenizer and make predictions on new handwritten word images.